citp/privacy-policy-historical/i/io/iod/iodine.com.md

 Remember: Since we track your opt-out with a cookie, if you delete your cookies you’ll need to opt out again via the Site.
-You can look next to the [ __] on the Site any time to check your opt-out status.
+You can look next to the [] on the Site any time to check your opt-out status.

 Your Shared Data may be shared with our Partners.

+What is your question about?

+Your question

+Your email

+We need your email to send you an answer.

+Disclaimer: We don't provide medical advice.
+If you think you might have a medical emergency, call your doctor or 911 immediately.